Create NFT for Free: Getting Started with NFT in 2025

 • Upload Your Digital File: Next, upload the digital file you want to turn into an NFT.
 This could be an image (JPEG, PNG), audio file (MP3), video (MP4), or any other supported media format.

 • Choose Minting Options: On platforms like OpenSea and Rarible, you can opt for “lazy minting,” where you don’t pay any gas fees upfront.
-The buyer covers the fees when the NFT is sold, allowing you to mint for free.
+The buyer covers the costs when the NFT is sold, allowing you to mint for free.

 • Set the Price or Auction: Finally, you can decide how to sell your NFT.
 You can set a fixed price, start an auction, or leave it open for offers.